ibm-cloud-docs/dns/renew-domains.md

 {:support: data-reuse='support'}

 # Renewing existing domains
-{:#renew-an-existing-domain}
+{: #renew-an-existing-domain}
 {: help}
 {: support}

 When a new domain is registered, it is reserved for use by the registrant for a pre-determined amount of time that is chosen at the time the domain is registered.
 When that time period expires, the domain becomes inactive and is available for purchase by any person or entity.
 To keep a registered domain active, it must be renewed before its expiration date.
-{:shortdesc}
+{: shortdesc}

 Domains can be renewed one at a time, or multiple domains at a time.
 Follow these steps to renew a registration for an existing domain.